VA health care and other insurance

 What if my health insurance provider doesn’t cover all the non-service-connected care that VA bills them for?

 You won’t have to pay any unpaid balance not covered by your health insurance provider.
-But, depending on your eligibility priority group, you may have to pay a VA copayment for non-service-connected care.
+But, depending on your assigned priority group, you may have a copay for non-service-connected care.